-WINGED CATS - WHAT ARE THEY?
+WINGED CATS - RECENT REPORTS

 Over the years there have been many reports of "winged cats" and these have frequently been treated as cryptozoological phenomena.
 Many people would like to believe in flying cats, but the real explanation is medical, not mystical.
 By and far the vast majority of winged cats are the result of poor grooming.
 A few are due to a developmental defect or an uncommon hereditary skin condition, although these causes tend to be hyped, probably they seem so much more exciting than the mundane cause of matted fur.

 Note: This is not, as some blogs suggest, a fake site akin to Bonsai Kittens.
 The rare medical condition is called "Cutaneous Asthenia" and is related to the human Ehler-Danlos Syndrome (described at the end of this page).
 These conditions are documented in medical and veterinary journals.
 The impression of "wings" is most commonly due to matted fur in longhaired cats.
 Viewers of the UK's "Animal Hospital" will have seen several cases of this (e.g. "Shaun" the badly matted silver Persian).

 Winged Cats - Vet Reports, Causes and Medical Issues

 In 1986 a winged cat was noted in Anglesey, Wales and later moulted its wings.
 In April 1995, Martin Millner spotted a fluffy winged tabby in Backbarrow, Cumbria, England.
 The following was reported in "L'ARGENTEUIL" on Monday 4th October 1993: